Midwives are experts in healthy pregnancy and birth.

 Midwifery in Nova Scotia

 To be registered in Nova Scotia, a midwife will have completed a four-year university program that covers a wide variety of subjects related to midwifery, ethics, and clinical skills, successfully passed a national exam and received an offer of employment from the health authorities.
-In Nova Scotia, only midwives who are registered with the Midwifery Regulatory Council of Nova Scotia can call themselves “Registered Midwives”.
+In Nova Scotia, only midwives who are registered with the Midwifery Regulatory Council of Nova Scotia can call themselves a “Registered Midwife”.

 Philosophy of Midwifery Care